chat2vignesh/mage-module/README.md

 # mage-module

 Vigneshprabu: I am  a PHP developer going to develop a new module for the magento 2.

-Karthickrajan: I am a Mobile app developer i am going to do some new change in this module based on mobile app.
+Karthickrajan: I am a Mobile app developer i am going to do some new change in this module based on mobile app. i am going to contine this development for more.